AlbertP3/FlashCards/README.md

 ![Settings Window](src/res/imgs/ss_settings.png)

-- Most important settings are available through this window, however some other options such as keyboard shortcuts can be modified via:
+- Most important settings are available through this window, however some other options can be modified via:
    - 'mcp' command [See: mcp](#console-commands)
    - manually editing the config.json before the application launch